-April 2, 2025
+April 29, 2025

-Chair Daniel Nguyen Members of the House Economic Development, Small Business, and Trade Committee Oregon State Capitol 900 Court St., NE Salem, OR 97301
+Chair Kathleen Taylor Members of the Senate Labor and Business Committee Oregon State Capitol 900 Court St., NE Salem, OR 97301

-Chair Nguyen, Vice Chair Diehl and members of the Committee
+Chair Taylor, Vice-Chair Bonham and Members of the Committee:

 The Oregon Public Ports Association (OPPA) represents all 23 public ports in the State of Oregon.
 Our membership is diverse both in size and geography.
 Together, Oregon's public ports employ directly, indirectly or induce over 101,300 jobs in our state generating nearly \$600 million annually in state and local taxes.
 Thank you for holding a hearing on HB 2415.
-The OPPA supports the dash one amendment to this measure.

 Oregon state law recognizes the important role of ports in economic development.
-Business Oregon supports ports' economic development efforts through several programs
+The Oregon Business Development Department supports ports' economic development efforts through several programs.
 Back in the 2000s the Legislative Assembly required 22 of our 23-member port members to develop and maintain strategic business plans under ORS 285A.660.
 In doing so, they recognized that they were imposing a new cost to the ports and as a result have assisted ports financially in developing and updating these important plans.
-The Port Planning & Marketing Fund is the conduit to ports to assist them with financial assistance by providing grants for strategic business planning as well as other planning and marketing projects that improve a port's ability to carry out their authorized functions.
+The Port Planning & Marketing Fund is the conduit that provides financial assistance by providing grants for strategic business planning as well as other planning and marketing projects that improve a port's ability to carry out their authorized functions.